vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="auto_cert"></a>
 ###  Use Auto-Generated Trusted CA Certificates ###

-You can deploy a VCH that implements two-way authentication with trusted auto-generated TLS certificates that are signed by a CA. To automatically generate a trusted CA certificate, you provide information that `vic-machine create` uses to populate the fields of a certificate request.
-At a minimum, you must specify the FQDN or the name of the domain in which the VCH will run in the `--tls-cname` option. `vic-machine create` uses the name as the Common Name in the certificate request.
-You can also optionally specify a CA file, an organization name, and a size for the certificate key.
+You can deploy a VCH that implements two-way authentication with trusted auto-generated TLS certificates that are signed by a CA.

-**NOTE**: Because the `--tls-cname` option requires an FQDN or domain name, you must have a DNS service running on the client network on which you deploy the VCH.
-However, if you specify a static IP address for the VCH endpoint VM on the client network, `vic-machine create` uses this address as the Common Name with which to create an auto-generated trusted certificate.
-In this case, full TLS authentication is implemented by default and you do not need to specify any authentication options, and DNS is not required on the client network.
+To automatically generate a server certificate that can pass client verification, you must specify the Common Name (CN) for the certificate by using the [`--tls-cname`](vch_installer_options.md#tls-cname) option.
+The CN should be the FQDN or IP address of the server, or a domain with a wildcard.
+The CN value must match the name or address that clients will use to connect to the server.
+You can use the `--organization` option to add basic descriptive information to the server certificate.
+This information is visible to clients if they inspect the server certificate.

+If you specify an existing CA file with which to validate clients, you must also provide an existing server certificate that is compatible with the `--tls-cname` value or the IP address of the client interface.

 This example deploys a VCH with the following configuration:

-- Specifies the user name, password, image store, cluster, bridge network, and name for the VCH.
+- Specifies the user, password, datacenter, image store, cluster, bridge network, and name for the VCH.
-- Provides `vch1.example.org` as the FQDN for the VCH, for use as the Common Name in the certificate.
+- Provides a wildcard domain `*.example.org` as the FQDN for the VCH, for use as the Common Name in the certificate.
+This assumes that there is a DHCP server offering IP addresses on default VM Network, and that those addresses have corresponding DNS entries such as `dhcp-a-b-c.example.com`.
 - Specifies a folder in which to store the auto-generated certificates.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
 --compute-resource cluster1
 --image-store datastore1
---bridge-network vic-bridge
+--bridge-network vch1-bridge
---tls-cname vch1.example.org
+--tls-cname *.example.org
 --cert-path <i>path_to_cert_folder</i>
+--force
 --name vch1
 </pre>

+The Docker API for this VCH will be accessible at `https://dhcp-a-b-c.example.com:2376`.

 For more information about using auto-generated CA certificates, see the [Security Options section](vch_installer_options.md#security) in VCH Deployment Options.

 <a name="custom_cert"></a>
-### Use Custom Trusted CA Certificates ###
+### Use Custom Server Certificates ###

-If your development environment uses custom CA certificates to authenticate connections between Docker clients and VCHs, use the `--cert` and `--key` options to provide the paths to a custom X.509 certificate and its key when you deploy a VCH.
+You can create a VCH that uses a custom server certificate, for example  a server certificate that has been signed by Verisign or another public root.
+You use the `--cert` and `--key` options to provide the paths to a custom X.509 certificate and its key when you deploy a VCH.
 The paths to the certificate and key files must be relative to the location from which you are running `vic-machine create`.

 This example deploys a VCH with the following configuration:

 - Specifies the user name, password, image store, cluster, bridge network, and name for the VCH.
-- Provides the paths relative to the current location of the `*.pem` files for the custom CA certificate and key files.
+- Provides the paths relative to the current location of the `*.pem` files for the custom server certificate and key files.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1
 --compute-resource cluster1
 --image-store datastore1
---bridge-network vic-bridge
+--bridge-network vch1-bridge
 --cert ../some/relative/path/<i>certificate_file</i>.pem
 --key ../some/relative/path/<i>key_file</i>.pem
 --name vch1
+--force
 </pre>

-For more information about using custom CA certificates, see the [Advanced Security Options section](vch_installer_options.md#adv-security) in VCH Deployment Options.
+For more information about using custom server certificates, see the [Advanced Security Options section](vch_installer_options.md#adv-security) in VCH Deployment Options.

 <a name="registry"></a>
 ### Authorize Access to an Insecure Private Registry Server ###

-An insecure private registry server is a private registry server for Docker images that is secured by self-signed certificates rather than by TLS.
 To authorize connections from a VCH to an insecure private registry server, set the `insecure-registry` option.
 You can specify `insecure-registry` multiple times to allow connections from the VCH to multiple insecure private registry servers.

 This example deploys a VCH with the following configuration: